Requesting an Autopsy

 Who May Have an Autopsy

-Yale New Haven Hospital will perform an autopsy free of charge for patients that expire at Yale New Haven Hospital as well as any persons who has been a registered patient of Yale New Haven Hospital.
-The Service retains the right to decline to perform an autopsy on any patient that did not expire at the hospital.
-Yale New Haven Hospital performs all autopsies from Bridgeport Hospital and the VA Connecticut Healthcare System West Haven Campus, as well as the pediatric autopsies from Greenwich Hospital.
-Yale New Haven Hospital is not responsible for obtaining consents from Bridgeport Hospital, Greenwich Hospital or the VA Connecticut Healthcare System.
+Yale New Haven Hospital will perform an autopsy free of charge for patients that expire at Yale New Haven Hospital–York Street and St. Raphael’s Campus, Bridgeport Hospital, Greenwich Hospital (pediatric only), and Veterans Affairs Connecticut Healthcare System–West Haven, as well as any person who passes away outside the affiliate establishments and has been a registered patient at YNHH–York Street, St. Raphael’s Campus, or Bridgeport Hospital.
+Yale New Haven Hospital is not responsible for obtaining consents from Bridgeport Hospital, Greenwich Hospital, or the VA Connecticut Healthcare System.
 Consent must be taken by a Bridgeport Hospital, Greenwich Hospital, or the VA Connecticut Healthcare System staff member and sent to the York Street Campus through an established channel.
-The Autopsy Service no longer routinely accepts requests for private autopsies.
-However, the Autopsy Service will accept non-patient autopsy requests on Alzheimer and dementia patients where the consent is limited to the examination of the brain.

 Giving Permission for an Autopsy

 According to Connecticut Statute Sec19a-286, the next of kin or person responsible for burial is authorized to give permission for a hospital autopsy.
 Permission may be given in person or through a witnessed telephone conversation.
 When consent is given in person, the “Consent for Post-Mortem Examination” must be signed both by the person entitled by law to control the disposition of the body and by a designated Yale New Haven Hospital staff member.
-Alternatively, consent may be given verbally over the telephone through a witnessed conversation with two designated Yale New Haven Hospital staff members who will both sign the form.
+Alternatively, consent may be given verbally over the telephone through a witnessed conversation with two designated Yale New Haven Hospital or affiliate staff members who will both sign the form.
+Veterans Affairs Connecticut Healthcare System–West Haven has their own autopsy consent form and process.
+Please contact them directly for their policies and procedures.
 The family may consent to a full, unrestricted autopsy, or may limit the extent of the autopsy.